JanoschMenke/metis/README.md

 #### Reward Model

 Here, next to collecting feedback, a reward model is also trained on the feedback.
-For this we provided a QSAR model and Oracle model for JNK3 activity.
+For this, we provided a QSAR model and Oracle model for JNK3 activity.
-The setting `use_oracle_score: False`,will use the feedback of human as the target variable that is to be predicted.
-If the settings is set to `True`, the molecules liked by the chemist will be scored by the oracle, and these scores will then be used as the target varible for the reward model.
+The setting `use_oracle_score: False`, will use the feedback of humans as the target variable that is to be predicted.
+If the setting is set to `True`, the molecules liked by the chemist will be scored by the oracle, and these scores will then be used as the target varible for the reward model.
 This can be thought of as an active learning setting, where the chemists decides which molecules are being "biologically validated".

 ```